Descriptions of Events

 Open Mic Night

-Cody Suzuki & Erin Daily
+Cody Suzuki

-Let s together delve into the gender spectrum with our words, stories, songs, and music as only we can!
+Let’s together delve into the gender spectrum with our words, stories, songs, and music as only we can!
 Welcoming all genders, we open with verbal expression followed by musical expressions as we are promoting and encouraging a better understanding of ourselves and our community with our expressions.
 Bring along your words, stories, and instruments for all to enjoy!

 For more information, please see the Common Open Mic Night page.

-Opening Night Welcome Reception
+Opening Night Meet & Greet Reception

 Planning Committee